Abusing certain drugs, such as amphetamines and hallucinogens, can lead to a mental illness called psychosis.

 4. Lack of Emotion

 Psychosis makes it more difficult for you to interpret social cues, which can result in awkward situations or lack of empathy when it’s needed.
-You may show lack of emotion when communicating or appear nonchalant, while facial expressions and gestures are also nonexistent.
+You may show lack of emotion when communicating or appear nonchalant, while facial expressions and gestures also become nonexistent.
 This behavior can lead to problems with relationships at home and work.

 5. Mood Swings

-Psychosis can cause you to experience severe mood swings, and isolate you even more from friends, family, and others who care.
-Mood swings can be intense and short-lived, and involve a range of emotions that include anger, excitement, and nervousness.
-You may also experience general discontent, or more anxiety than usual.
+Psychosis can cause you to experience severe mood swings and isolate you even more from friends, family, and others who care.
+Mood swings can be intense and short-lived and involve a range of emotions that include anger, excitement, and nervousness.
+You may also experience general discontent or more anxiety than usual.

 the Take-Away